Naoghuman/lib-tile/Lib-Tile-TransparentTextures/README.md

 ### Cheat-Sheet TransparentTextures<a name="ChShTrTe" />

-In the [Cheat-Sheet from TransparentTextures] all `396` [Tile]s from the webpage https://www.transparenttextures.com/ are listed in the enum `TransparentTexturesTile`.
+In the [Cheat-Sheet from TransparentTextures] all `396` [Tile]s from the webpage https://www.transparenttextures.com/ are listed in the class `TransparentTexturesTileSet`.